lsadouk/imbalanced_regression/README.md

 <b>The displayed result is :</b>
 Lowest tgm error is 1.891 (37)
-Note that 37 stands for the epoch having the recorded lowest error.
+> Note that 37 stands for the epoch having the recorded lowest error.

 <h3>3.
 Example of training and testing our cost-sensitive learning regression algorithm and evaluating it with a graphical measure</h3>
 In this example, we want to train our algorithm on a regression task using the "abalone" dataset.
-The measure used is the graphical measure G-Mean REC curve in which the G-Mean REC curve of the undersampling technique l_2  〖Bal〗_u, the oversampling technique l_2  〖Bal〗_o, the classical method l_2  〖Bal〗_n, and our cost-sensitive technique l_p  〖Bal〗_n are displayed.
+The measure used is the graphical measure G-Mean REC curve in which the G-Mean REC curve of the undersampling technique l_2  〖Bal〗_u, the oversampling technique l_2  Bal_o, the classical method l_2 Bal_n, and our cost-sensitive technique l_p Bal_n are displayed.

 To do so, follow these steps:
-1. Follow the steps of Example 1 in order to get test set predicted outputs for the cost-sensitive technique l_p  〖Bal〗_n, which are saved within the file "result_abalone_r_L2_n.mat" of the folder "result_test_data".
+1. Follow the steps of Example 1 in order to get test set predicted outputs for the cost-sensitive technique l_p Bal_n, which are saved within the file "result_abalone_r_L2_n.mat" of the folder "result_test_data".
-2. Follow the steps of Example 2 to get test set predicted outputs for the oversampling technique l_2  〖Bal〗_o, which are saved within the file "result_abalone_r_L0_o.mat" of the folder "result_test_data".
+2. Follow the steps of Example 2 to get test set predicted outputs for the oversampling technique l_2 Bal_o, which are saved within the file "result_abalone_r_L0_o.mat" of the folder "result_test_data".
-3. Follow the steps of Example 2 (except choose "u" instead of "o" in the 'method for handling imbalanced data' and change the number of epochs as follows: opts.numEpochs =  140;) to get test set predicted outputs for the undersampling technique l_2  〖Bal〗_u, which are saved within the file "result_abalone_r_L0_u.mat" of the folder "result_test_data".
+3. Follow the steps of Example 2 (except choose "u" instead of "o" in the 'method for handling imbalanced data' and change the number of epochs as follows: opts.numEpochs =  140;) to get test set predicted outputs for the undersampling technique l_2 Bal_u, which are saved within the file "result_abalone_r_L0_u.mat" of the folder "result_test_data".
-4. Follow the steps of Example 2 (except choose "n" instead of "o" in the 'method for handling imbalanced data' and change the number of epochs as follows: opts.numEpochs =  100;) to get test set predicted outputs for the classical method l_2  〖Bal〗_n, which are saved within the file "result_abalone_r_L0_n.mat" of the folder "result_test_data".
+4. Follow the steps of Example 2 (except choose "n" instead of "o" in the 'method for handling imbalanced data' and change the number of epochs as follows: opts.numEpochs =  100;) to get test set predicted outputs for the classical method l_2 Bal_n, which are saved within the file "result_abalone_r_L0_n.mat" of the folder "result_test_data".
 4. Go to the 'REC' folder and run rec_GMean_CWA.m

 The code :